Sunday, July 29, 2012

 Well, another adventure has come to an end.
 Thanks to all of you who have followed along with us, posting comments and letting us know you are being educated and entertained.
 We are kicking around some ideas for the next trip, date of departure still to be determined depending on where we decide to go.
 Wayne will put together a summary post for the 2012 adventure with our days out, miles traveled, fuel used, etc. If you want to know anything else, just ask and he can include that too.

-Posted by FLUKE - Carol, Wayne 'n Eddie at 2:09 PM
+Posted by Carol 'n Wayne at 2:09 PM